 - 8 companies account for nearly 25% of the directors of color

 Apart from the obvious drawbacks of having no diversity in leadership, there is also the issue of pay inequity.
-Looking at US data, we see that although when we look at the roles individuals play, the mix is relatively even, yet when you look at management levels, the picture changes significantly.
+Looking at US data, we see that although when we look at the roles individuals play, the mix is relatively even, yet when you look at management levels, the wage gap increases significantly.

 As individual employees move and progress in their careers, their pay typically increases.
-However, when the upward trajectory is specific rather than applying to everyone, what ends up happening is that we have groups in our society who are always in a less favorable financial position.
+However, when the upward trajectory is specific rather than applying to everyone, what ends up happening is that we see occupational segregation with black and hispanic workers, particularly women of color, earning less than their white counterparts.

 Call for mandatory ethnic pay gap reporting

-As we wait to see if it does become law, we can start to look at how companies can take this responsibility on themselves.
+As we wait to see if it racial wage gap reporting become law, we can start to look at how companies can take the responsibility of pay parity on themselves.
 And here, the picture is quite mixed.
 Only 3.2% of Fortune 500 companies release race and gender data.
 While in the US, just 4% of all public companies reveal the racial makeup of their employee base.

 Do reporting and transparency work?

-Since 2016 when Accenture first started recording the data and annually releasing the demographics of its U.S. workforce by gender, ethnicity, and race, persons with disabilities and veterans, they have
+Since 2016 when Accenture first started recording employee data and annually releasing the demographics of its U.S. workforce by gender, ethnicity, and race, persons with disabilities and veterans, they have

 - Increased representation of African American and Black people 0.6% among executives and 1.8% overall